moatom/asp-trial/README.md

 var ::= '[a-zA-Z0-9][a-zA-Z0-9_']*
 ```

-For handling postfix operators, a re-written syntax like the next is used.
+For handling postfix operators, a re-written syntax like the following is used.

 ```:Syntax'
 var  ::= '[a-zA-Z0-9][a-zA-Z0-9_']*